 Unless you need a dog for a specialized skill, such as hunting, herding or retrieving – all dog breeds will make great companions.

-Still, I highly recommend the Samoyed.
+Regardless, I highly recommend the Samoyed.
 They’re fantastic dogs that’ll bring a lot of joy into your life for years to come.
-If you can bring one home, you won’t regret it.
+Just keep in mind, Samoyeds are heavy shedders – not recommended for sensitive owners.

 Posts you may like: